debangshu919/TailwindCSS-login-page/README.md

    cd src
    ```

-3. Open `signup.html` or `login.html` in your favorite browser to view the pages.
+3. Open `index.html` in your favorite browser to view the pages.

 ## How to use
 - **Download or clone the repository.**